anyscale/templates/templates/fine-tune-llm_v2/cookbooks/long_context/README.md

                 json_str = json.dumps(messages)
                 f.write(json_str + '\n')
 ```

-    /home/ray/anaconda3/lib/python3.10/site-packages/huggingface_hub/file_download.py:1132: FutureWarning: `resume_download` is deprecated and will be removed in version 1.0.0.
-Downloads always resume when possible.
-If you want to force a new download, use `force_download=True`.
-      warnings.warn(
-    Special tokens have been added in the vocabulary, make sure the associated word embeddings are fine-tuned or trained.

 We can now use this dataset to fine-tune an LLM that helps us with creating abstracts from patents.
 The fine-tuned model will have a context-length of 16384 tokens during fine-tuning.